jja/galliumos-jja-battery-indicator/README.md

 ## License

-This project is licensed under the GNu GPL v3.0 License, inherited from the Numix project, since I used their icons - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the GNu GPL v3.0, inherited from the Numix project, since I used their icons - see the [LICENSE](LICENSE.md) file for details.

 ## Acknowledgments